 Every interaction should bring the customer closer to a purchase.

-- Simplify checkout processes: Reduce friction at the final stage of buying.
+- Simplify checkout processes: Reduce friction at the final stage of the buying process.

 - Address objections proactively: Use data to anticipate and resolve hesitations.